1908 Springfield Race Riot Memorial

 - COMPLETE: June 2018

-- ASLA Central States Chapter - Design-UnBuilt - Merit Award - 2019
+- ASLA Central States - Merit Award in Design (Unbuilt) - 2019

-- ASLA Iowa Chapter - Communication - Award of Excellence - 2020
+- ASLA Iowa Chapter - Award of Excellence in Communication - 2020

 - National American Instute of Architects - AIA Film Challenge Finalist - Justice - 2020